SHU-red/PyGrd/README.md

 </p>

 ***
-## Platform
+## How to run
-Developed on Linux Mint 20 Cinnamon
+- Developed & tested on Linux Mint 20 Cinnamon
+- Developed & testen on Python 3.8
+- Has to be ran as root due to handling of tray-icon
 ***
 ## Tasks
 - [x] Basically running application